Sameerq7/JARVIS-2.0/README.md

 Windows:

-Download the FFmpeg release from FFmpeg's official website.
+Download the FFmpeg release from [FFmpeg's official website](https://ffmpeg.org/download.html)

 Extract the contents to a folder (e.g., C:\ffmpeg).